Redeeflu Influenza Description

 The M2 gene is essential for the influenza virus to spread in the patient and the deletion of the M2 gene restricts the virus to a single replication cycle in the host.

-The body recognizes M2SR as an influenza infection and activates its robust immune response, but because the virus can only replicate once, it cannot spread to other cells and cause symptoms of real influenza infection.
+The body recognizes M2SR as an influenza infection and activates its robust immune response, but because the virus can replicate only once, it cannot spread to other cells and cause symptoms of real influenza infection.

 Redeeflu Influenza Indication